 The batch feed garbage disposal works in a similar fashion to the continuous feed, excepting that this disposal is started using a cork-like special cover that is placed over the entrance of the disposal.
 This disposal system cannot be used to grind food particles while in operation.
 In most cases, individuals do not find that this makes any difference.
 If you happen to be disposing a large amount of waste at the same time, this type of system will take longer than the continuous feed disposal system.

-In some cases the batch feed garbage disposals can be confused with the food compactors, as both of these systems need to be closed so that they can operate.
+In some cases, the batch feed garbage disposals can be confused with the food compactors, as both of these systems need to be closed so that they can operate.
 The other similarity of these two systems is that they both are able to compact waste into manageable sizes.
-If you have small space under sink, there is a most compact disposer you can not miss: InSinkErator Evolution Compact 3/4 HP Household Garbage Disposer
+If you have small space under the sink, there is a most compact disposer you can not miss: InSinkErator Evolution Compact 3/4 HP Household Garbage Disposer

 However, the batch feed system is described as an in-sink type system that will grind up food particles before they pass into a septic system and then into water-treatment facilities.
-The difference with a compactor is that other items can be placed into the system such as cardboard, which cannot be put down a disposal, and the items such as waste from food cannot be placed into a compactor, particularly if it is left for more than a day or two.
+The difference with a compactor is that other items can be placed into the system such as cardboard, which cannot be put down disposal, and the items such as waste from food cannot be placed into a compactor, particularly if it is left for more than a day or two.

 Top 2 Batch Feed Disposals For You Choose

-The one drawback on the continuous garbage feed disposals would be that they are considered to be dangerous when compared to the batch feed types.
+The one drawback of the continuous garbage feed disposals would be that they are considered to be dangerous when compared to the batch feed types.
 These disposals do not have a cover as food particles are sent down, which can pose a threat to the hands or the fingers.
-It is always at advised to never place your hands anywhere near the mouth part of the disposal when it is in operation.
+It is always advised to never place your hands anywhere near the mouth part of the disposal when it is in operation.
 The system must always be off if you decide to retrieve an item or you would like to move the food waste around.
-You should use running water to direct the food that is near to the disposal opposed to using your hands.
+You should use running water to direct the food that is near to the disposal as opposed to using your hands.

-The main benefit of the batch feed garbage disposals would be their safety aspects.
+The main benefit of the batch feed garbage disposal would be their safety aspects.
 This system cannot function without a drain plug, which means it cannot activate when you reach your hand into the drain.
 Other benefits are that no items can accidentally fall into this disposer type when it is in operation mode.